 Urban Tree Connection is a grassroots organization, and we rely on the partnership of community volunteers to make our work possible.
 Last year, 978 volunteers contributed more than 7,000 hours of their time helping to rebuild neighborhoods with UTC.
 These volunteers not only assist UTC and the communities where we work -- typically, they find the experience personally inspiring, with many people coming back to help again and again.The questions and answers below give an overview of volunteering with Urban Tree Connection.
 For more information, or to schedule a volunteer project, please email our Volunteer Coordinator, Sue Witte.

 We are pleased to welcome anyone from an individual volunteer to a group of up to 50 people at one time.
-Over the years, we have hosted a diverse array of corporate groups, middle and high schools, summer camps, university groups, congregations, alternative spring break programs, and service groups.
+Over the years, we have hosted a diverse array of corporate groups, schools, summer camps, university groups, congregations, alternative spring break programs, and service groups.
 We can accommodate people of every age, skill level, and physical ability.

 We recommend that volunteers schedule a three-hour block of time, ideally in the morning, though we are happy to accommodate each group's particular needs and interests.
 Depending on our current priorities, volunteers might help with projects such as planting, weeding, harvesting crops, picking up trash and recycling, building raised beds or fences, clearing new garden sites, or mowing.
 We always ensure that there are appropriate tasks available for volunteers of all ages and for those with physical limitations.
 Often, children from the neighborhoods where we work will join in the effort, giving volunteers a personal sense of the people they are helping.